xrdocs/8000/_tutorials/cisco-8000-software-upgrade-install-replace-golden-iso.md

 - Upgrades the AIB package
 - Adds the BGP and OSPF packages

-**Note:** In case of a software upgrade (or downgrade), the system is still reloaded to boot on the target software release.
+**Note:** In case of software upgrade (or downgrade), the system is still reloaded to boot on the target software release.
 {: .notice--info}

 # Prerequisite